Shedeur Sanders' Fantasy Football Value Might Be Sunk In Cleveland

 After waiting two-plus days and four-plus rounds, Colorado quarterback Shedeur Sanders was finally drafted … by the Cleveland Browns.
 I’d actually praise the pick in real and fantasy terms if it weren’t for what the Browns have already done in the offseason and in the draft.

-Obviously, their first blunder came in 2022 when they traded a king’s ransom in draft picks to acquire Deshaun Watson and then sign him to a $230 million guaranteed contract.
+Obviously, their first blunder came in 2022 when they traded a king’s ransom in draft picks to acquire Deshaun Watson and then signed him to a $230 million fully guaranteed contract.
 That has not worked out well, as Watson has barely played due to injuries … and he wasn't great when he was on the field.
-Watson remains on the payroll too (for now), though we don’t know if he will play in 2025.
+Watson remains on the payroll too (for now), though we don’t know if he will play in 2025 because of a torn achilles.

 The Browns also traded for Kenny Pickett and signed veteran Joe Flacco in the offseason.
 At that point, I assumed Flacco would be their starting quarterback in Week 1.
 After all, he won Comeback Player of the Year in coach Kevin Stefanski’s offense not too long ago.
 The old veteran was also a nice fantasy asset, averaging over 20 points per game in his starts.